ghga-de/datameta/docs/INSTALL_VSCODE.md

 ## Configuration and further information:
 Any configuration regarding the dev container environment can be found at `/.devcontainer`.

+The environment includes a few useful vscode extensions out of the box.
+If you find a extension that might be of use to everybody, feel free to add it to the `/.devcontainer/devcontainer.json`.

-For general information on the vscode feature please look [here](https://code.visualstudio.com/docs/remote/create-dev-container).
+For general information on this vscode feature please look [here](https://code.visualstudio.com/docs/remote/create-dev-container).